fdervisi/k8s_cicd_overview/README.md

   name: opa-policy
 ```

 When developers modify the OPA policy, ArgoCD synchronizes it.
 However, a challenge arises: the OPA deployment doesn't restart automatically when the content of the config map changes.
-To address this, I opted for a straightforward yet effective solution: **reloader**!
+To address this, I opted for a straightforward yet effective solution:

 [Reloader](https://github.com/stakater/Reloader) is a Kubernetes controller that watches changes in ConfigMap and Secret, then takes the necessary action on pods (like restarting) to make the updated data available.
 This tool is pivotal in ensuring our deployments are always in sync with our configuration changes.